- MEN'S SPORTS

 A native of Denver, Lamie earned a bachelor of arts degree in physical education from Calvin College in Grand Rapids, Mich. in 1992.
 In 1993, she completed her master of arts degree in physical education from Northern Colorado University.

-Lamie is also Grove City's head men's and women's golf coach, directing Grove City's women's golf team to PAC titles in 2011 and 2013.
+Lamie is also Grove City's head men's and women's golf coach, directing Grove City's women's golf team to PAC titles in 2011, 2013 and 2014 and the program's first-ever NCAA Division III National Championship appearance in 2014.
 She also coached the women's basketball team at Grove City from 1992 to 2006 and is that program's all-time wins leader with 157.